Yandex Cloud

 2. Confirm creating the resources: type yes in the terminal and press Enter.

-All the resources you need will then be created in the specified folder.
+This will create all the resources you need in the specified folder.
 You can check the new resource using the management console or this CLI command:

 yc resource-manager service-account list-access-bindings <service_account_name_or_ID>